johannes-gehrs/wtforms-parsleyjs/README.md

 ## Sample

 [Check out the sample here](http://vast-plains-1931.herokuapp.com/parsley_testform).
-You can also run the sample yourself by calling `run.py` if you have flask installed.
+You can also run the sample yourself by calling `run_sample.py` if you have flask installed.

+## Installation

+You can install from pypi using

+`pip install wtforms-parsleyjs`

 ## What is supported?